Penetrating head injury

-A penetrating head injury, or open head injury, is a head injury in which the dura mater, the outer layer of the meninges, is breached.
-Penetrating injury can be caused by high-velocity projectiles or objects of lower velocity such as knives, or bone fragments from a skull fracture that are driven into the brain.
-Head injuries caused by penetrating trauma are serious medical emergencies and may cause permanent disability or death.
+A penetrating head injury, or open head injury, is a head injury in which, at minimum the dura mater — the outer layer of the meninges — is breached.
+Penetrating injuries can be caused by high-velocity projectiles or objects of lower velocity such as knives, or bone fragments from a skull fracture that are driven into the brain.
+Head injuries caused by penetrating trauma are serious medical emergencies and frequently cause irreversable brain damage, permanent disability, or death.

 A penetrating head injury involves "a wound in which an object breaches the cranium but does not exit it."
 In contrast, a perforating head injury is a wound in which the object passes through the head and leaves an exit wound.
+The causative object does not itself need to necessarily progress through the exit wound it causes.
+Tangential head injuries refer to incidents where an object induces trauma to the head in such a way that, while it may bounce off the skull, the impact nevertheless is forceful enough to push pieces of the skull into the brain.